42-AI/42ai_pdf_builder/README.md

 ## Supported elements

-The `pdfbuilder` support this syntax.
+The `pdfbuilder` supports the following syntax.

-**Warning: if you are using LaTeX syntax, make sure that if a `$` that is not LaTeX to escape it with a backslash.**
+**Warning: if you are using LaTeX syntax, make sure to escape a `$` that is not LaTeX with a backslash.**

 ### h1 title
 ```